 Before starting their activities, commercial pet breeding establishments must be registered.
-Besides breeding this also applies to the selling, keeping in stock, delivering and rescuing of animals.
 However, no registration is needed for people who breed cats and dogs but can prove that they do not trade commercially.
 There is no minimum number of animals to be kept at an establishment but rather the commercial activities determine the need to register the establishment.
-Some instructions have been formulated to help prove whether an establishment is operating as a business.